 Areas of counselling I deal with

-- My session fee is £40 with a reduced fee of £30 for students and are held for one hour.
+- My session fee is £40 and is held for 50 minutes.

 - The fee for our initial 50 minute meeting is £20